PlexSheep/SREMP/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-10-17 (plexsheep)

+### Progress

+- Refactored the gui a bit
+- First tofu trust dialog + sremp doesnt crash after connection established
+- The connected chat actually appears in the gui

+### Decisions

+- Purely functional gui isn't great.
+Having special widgets in structs is neat.
+- Start the listener on 33399 so that i dont always have to write a random port.
+This should be a random port in the actual release.

+### Notes

+### Mood

+- A bit annoyed at GUI code but it does work

 ## 2025-10-16 (plexsheep)

 It's been a while since I last coded on SREMP.
 I wasn't really busy, more like